 How to make a Christmas Log

-The Christmas log is part of the Spanish Christmas (a very yummy part!), which is why we are sharing its recipe with you today.
+The Christmas log is like a Spanish Christmas cake and it is part of the Spanish Christmas (a very yummy part!), which is why we are sharing its recipe with you today.

 Here are the ingredients you will need to prepare your very own Christmas log: